samanthangsy/codewords/README.md

 function draw() {
 #### SKO STATEMENT: ONGOING LEARNING

 I chose to take Codewords nervous but excited about code.
 All I wanted to do was learn and sure enough, I did.
-In fact, learning did not stop at technical skills and theoretical knowledge and as much as I would want to ramble on and one about my thoughts, here is a summarised list of my key learning points.
+In fact, learning did not stop at technical skills and theoretical knowledge and as much as I would want to ramble on about my thoughts, here is a summarised list of my key learning points.

 - slow down and take things step by step
 - when in doubt, go back to basics